Netra News: Harassment

 The mother of Tasneem Khalil, the chief editor, has allegedly faced harassment at the hand of state agencies.

 In October 2020, Human Rights Watch, Amnesty International, Robert F. Kennedy Human Rights and Asian Human Rights Commission cited in their reports allegations made by Khalil that security officials visited his mother Nazneen Khalil’s residence in Sylhet to question her about his activities.
 They also allegedly made threats saying that if they decide to visit her home again, their approach may be “different and not nice.”

 In a separate incident, the anti-terrorism unit of the Bangladesh police in June 2021 charged Khalil, among others, for “spreading rumours and carrying out anti-government activities.”

+Awards and recognition

+In 2023, Netra News investigation "Secret Prisoners of Dhaka" was shortlisted for the Global Shining Light Award.
+In 2024, Netra News, in collaboration with Deutsche Welle (DW), won the prestigious Human Rights Press Award for their documentary "Inside Bangladesh's Death Squad," which provided evidence of targeted killings and torture by an elite Bangladeshi unit.

+Additionally, Netra News won a Sigma Award for their project "Body Count: Extrajudicial Executions in Bangladesh," which combined data journalism and fieldwork to highlight alleged extrajudicial killings and acts of torture by Bangladeshi security forces.

+Controversies

+On August 24, 2022, Bangladeshi lawyer Ilyas Ahmed filed a case under the Digital Security Act (DSA) against Netra News, alleging that the outlet was involved in disseminating “anti-state propaganda.”
+Ahmed claimed that the alleged activities caused economic damage amounting to Tk 50,000 crore.